Easy Holiday Appetizers

 Pumpkin Spice Brie Bites

 You can find the full recipe for these brie bites here.
-I’ve made so many variations of this recipe, and they’ve all been delicious.
+I’ve made so many variations of this recipe as various appetizers, and they’ve all been delicious.
 Basically you need some phyllo or tart shells, some sort of jam or spread, and brie.
 Super easy and simply delicious, every single time.

 What are your favorite quick and easy Holiday recipes?